How Stockouts Damage Customer Relationships and Trust

 • Each disruption diminishes long-term confidence in your partnership.

-The Psychology of Disappointment in Professional Relationships
+The Psychology of Disappointment in B2B Relationships

 • Customers face embarrassment when explaining your failures to their own stakeholders.